-5.1 INSTALLATION AND STARTER
+5.1 INSTALLATION AND SETUP

-Machine installation must be done by a competent staff.
-All connections must correspond to the rules in force (CEI 20-10 HD 427) and must respect laws concerning accidents.

-• Check that the wire diameter corresponds to that indicated on the roll and mount the wire coil.

-• Connect the pipe coming out of the extension with the cylinder flowmeter.

-• Position the welding machine so as to allow free air circulation inside it and avoid that metal or any other.
+- Machine installation must be done by a competent staff.
+All connections must correspond to the rules in force (CEI 20-10 HD 427) and must respect laws concerning accidents. - Check that the wire diameter corresponds to that indicated on the roll and mount the wire coil. - Connect the pipe coming out of the extension with the cylinder flowmeter. - Position the welding machine so as to allow free air circulation inside it and avoid that metal dusts or any other kind of dust get inside the machine.